ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 Each DBMS implements isolation level differently.
 But to understand `Isolation` better, consider a scenario where a hundred concurrent users are trying to read or to write to the same table in database.
 In such cases, could one transaction be affected by others?
 Or could we ensure that our transaction remains isolated, even with new data being inserted or modified?
 This is where the concept of isolation becomes crucial.

-There are some `Read Phenomenas` and `Isolation Levels` that we need to know:
+There are some `Read Phenomena` and `Isolation Levels` that we need to know:

-### Read Phenomenas
+### Read Phenomena
-Here are 4 read phenomenas that may happen in an isolation transaction:
+Here are 4 read phenomena that may happen in an isolation transaction:

 #### Dirty Reads
 This phenomena occurs when a transaction reads data that has been inserted or modified by another concurrent transaction, even if that data is not yet successfully committed.